achubaty/achubaty.github.io/curriculum-vitae.md

 ### Recent Presentations

 - Hodson, C., S. Dhanani, A. Hoi, **A.M.
 Chubaty**, F. Simon. *Drosophila suzukii* in a *D. suzukii* world: Humidity decreases density dependent competition.
-Annual General Meeting of the Entomolgical Society of British Columbia, 1-2 Nov 2013
+Annual General Meeting of the Entomological Society of British Columbia, 1-2 Nov 2013
 - **Chubaty, A.M.**, B.O.
 Ma, R.W.
 Stein, D.R.
 Gillespie, L.M.
 Henry, C. Phelan, E. Palsson, F.W.
 Simon, B.D.
 Roitberg.
 On the evolution of omnivory in a community context.
 98th Annual Meeting of the Ecological Society of America, 4-9 Aug 2013.
 - Mladenovic, I., **A.M.
 Chubaty**, and A. Tirajoh.
 Enhancing Students' Understanding of Biological Concepts by Engaging Them in Research (poster).
 Symposium on Teaching and Learning: Embracing Change @ SFU, 15 May 2013.
 - **Chubaty, A.M.**, B.O.
 Ma, R.W.
 Stein, D.R.
 Gillespie, L.M.
 Henry, C. Phelan, E. Palsson, F.W.
 Simon, B.D.
 Roitberg.
 On the evolution of omnivory in a community context.
 Canadian Society for Ecology and Evolution, 12-15 May 2013.